cms-opendata-workshop/workshop2024-lesson-exploring-cms-nanoaod/episodes/02-nanoaod-miniaod.md

 In MiniAOD, access to the track information is provided through a member function `gsfTrack`.

-The full track information is not available in NanoAOD, but the most pertinent information from its associated track is its impact parameter with respect to the primary interaction vertex.
-This information is available in NanoAOD, read more about it in the [pre-learning material](https://cms-opendata-workshop.github.io/workshop2024-lesson-physics-objects/instructor/02-electrons.html#electron-4-vector-and-track-information).
+The full track information is not available in NanoAOD, but it contains, for example, the most pertinent information from its associated track: its impact parameter with respect to the primary interaction vertex.
+This information is available in NanoAOD variable , read more about it in the [pre-learning material](https://cms-opendata-workshop.github.io/workshop2024-lesson-physics-objects/instructor/02-electrons.html#electron-4-vector-and-track-information).

 ::::::::::::::